 If sorry is one of the hardest words to say, can singing make it simpler?
 For Jesse Sullivan, a Community Cultural Development artist with our Artful Dodgers Studios program, the answer is yes.
-Jesse has helped several young offenders make sense of their situation – and the situations of others impacted by their crime – through music.
+Through music, Jesse helps young offenders make sense of their situation and how their crime has impacted others.

 Young offenders are referred to Jesse though our Youth Justice Group Conferencing program.
 The program creates dialogue between young people who have offended, their victims and the wider community.
 It also gives the young person a chance to apologise for their offence – an opportunity that’s sometimes taken up in the recording studio.

 Jesse recorded his first apology song with a young offender back in 2015.
 He remembers the young man as a talented guitarist and singer, who’d penned lyrics and music with the support of his Group Conferencing caseworker.
 Jesse says the recording was used as part of court proceedings and also given to the victim.
 It’s a song that’s stayed with him.

 “It was a really nice song.
 It reflected on what he’d done, that he was sorry, and the different reasons why he might have done it.

 “It explored the things that were going on in his life, and also reflected on where to from here.
 It was very much directed at the victim.”

 Jesse’s main role is to provide feedback on songs’ lyrics and structure and to get the best performances out of people.
 He emphasises that the writing and recording process differs depending on the young person.
 Jesse tailors the process to each individual, taking into account what they’ve done and where they’re at in terms of understanding their offending.